 to the right is the first installment payment made to the surgeon.
 Three more to go!

-Over the Rainbow tells how a man comes to terms with his wife’s Alzheimer’s.
-(June 2013)
+Over the Rainbow tells how a man deals with his wife’s Alzheimer’s.

 As “the new kid on the blog,” my articles written for The Florida Writer